Introduction: who we are and what these Registration Terms are for

 You’ll always be able to find a copy of these Terms on the Website and the App, but you might want to print off a copy for your records.
 If you do, please bear in mind, however, that the Terms might change in the future, especially since we may add functionality to the Service over time.
 If we do change the Terms, we will, of course, contact you through the Service to let you know that the Terms have changed.
 If you continue to use the Service after that, you will do so having accepted the new version of the Terms.

-Because of the way English law works, children are not capable of entering into contracts.
-Consequently, our users must be at least 18 years of age and you confirm that you are and that you are capable of entering into binding contracts.
+Our users must be at least 16 years of age and you confirm that you are and that you are capable of entering into binding contracts.

 We may terminate your account if, at our discretion, we consider that you have become inactive.
 Generally this will be where you have not interacted with our Service for a year or so, but it may be less and there may be other factors we take into account.